caninetools/canine.tools/stats.md

 ---
 layout: default
-title: "Stats"
+title: "Server Stats"
 description: "canine.tools server stats."
 permalink: /stats/
 ---
 This page details the server's stats for fun.
-Graphs are made with vnstati and RRDtool.
+CPU & Memory graphs are made with a Python script & Netdata.
+Network information is made using vnstati.

 The backend that returns the images (`api.canine.tools`) is a simple python web server.

+---

 ### CPU Usage (hourly)
 ![CPU Usage (hourly)](https://api.canine.tools/cpu)